xcube-dev/xcube/docs/source/dataaccess.md

 ### ESA Climate Data Centre `cciodp`, `ccizarr`, `esa-cci-kc`

 Three data stores are provided by the xcube plugin [xcube-cci].
-You can install it using `conda install -c conda-forge xcube-cci`.
+You can install the plugin using `conda install -c conda-forge xcube-cci`.

 #### `cciodp`